 A Taste of Home took place in March and was centered around food.
 Recipes were collected from the JAS community and a selection were prepared for and evening party highlighting a diverse swath of cultures.

 In August we collaborated with Lamplighter Brewing Co. to release a custom beer called 1968.
 This created an opportunity for JAS to partner with its Cambridge neighbors.
-This helped the organization to connect with a new audience, and revived the style of beer being home-brewed 50 years ago.
+It also helped the organization to connect with a new audience, and revived the style of beer being home-brewed 50 years ago.

 Slow Fashion Pop Ups